hpellis/bootcamp_portfolio/README.md

     This is the first web app that I made.
 It is written in Python and uses the Flask framework to pass data between HTML pages and the Python engine.
 It calls a NASA API to check how many asteroids are currently in the near earth orbit, and returns information about these.

-    It is deployed on Heroku and can be viewed [here](https://sheltered-savannah-14979.herokuapp.com/).
+    This app is deployed on Heroku and can be viewed [here](https://sheltered-savannah-14979.herokuapp.com/).

 * [**Phonebook Webapp**](https://github.com/hpellis/phonebook_webapp)